-In South Korea election, future of foreign policy up for debate
+In S. Korea election, future of foreign policy up for debate

 Both Lee and Yoon lack experience in foreign affairs.
 Lee is a former provincial governor and city mayor; Yoon is a former prosecutor general who entered party politics only last year.
 They accuse each other of making sensational, populist campaign promises.

 If Yoon becomes president, some analysts worry that he may not be able to avoid friction with Beijing and Pyongyang, though he may boost ties with Washington and repair frayed ties with Tokyo.
-A Lee government would likely be criticized for tilting toward Beijing and away from Washington and for sympathizing with Pyongyang too much — the same criticism leveled at Moon’s government.
+A Lee government would likely be criticized for tilting toward Beijing and away from Washington and for sympathizing with Pyongyang too much — the same criticism levelled at Moon’s government.

 “They need to talk about a grand strategy,” Park Won Gon, a professor at Seoul’s Ewha Womans University, said of the rivals.
 “Lee’s camp is talking about pragmatism and Yoon’s camp speaks of national interests, but they are both very vague concepts.”